After-Shock/Cloudbox-wiki/Backup-and-Restore.md

      - Note: If both `use_rclone` and `use_rsync`are set to `true`, backups will be made to both locations, but only Rclone will be used to retrieve the backup file during restore (i.e. Rclone will take priority over Rsync during restores).

-   Note: See the [[Configuring Settings]] wiki page for further details on all the settings listed above.
+   Note: See the [[Configuring Settings | First Time Install: Configuring Settings]] wiki page for further details on all the settings listed above.

 3. Run the backup command